-The effect of short-term bond holdings on bank risk is further decomposed into holdings and fire-sale effects.25 For eurozone non-GIIPS banks, the effect of holding short-term GIIPS bonds on bank CDS spreads (-47 bps) during the post-LTRO period is dominated by a fire-sale risk effect (+70 bps).
+The effect on realized performance due to short-term bond holdings can be further decomposed into holdings and fire-sale effects according to the methodology described in Appendix D. For eurozone non-GIIPS banks, the reduction in bank CDS spreads resulting from an improvement in the collateral value of short-term GIIPS bonds (-47 bps) during the post-LTRO period is dominated by an increase in CDS spread from a fire-sale risk effect affecting both short-term (+70 bps) and long-term GIIPS bonds (+69 bps).